dinula1999/Web-scraping-projects/Project/Readme.txt

 ***Second spider will scrape each organization page for Oraganization Name, Mission Statement and Website(Some org's don't have websites).

-please note that I have only scraped 4193 organization data as that was the amount of organizations available at the time of the publishing.

 ___________________________________________________________________________________________________________________________________________
 						INSTRUCTIONS